 Susan Waid was born in Meadville, Pennsylvania.
 She graduated from Clarion University of Pennsylvania with a nursing degree and joined the United States Air Force in 1991.
 She furthered her education and earned a degree as a nurse-midwife and women’s health nurse practitioner from Frontier Nursing University and a master’s degree from Case Western Reserve University.
 She has practiced midwifery since 1997 and has delivered over 1700 babies!
 She has worked in private practice and as a contractor for both the Air Force and Navy and is relocating here from Virginia where she worked for 7 years as a midwife at Langley Air Force Base.
 Susan enjoys spending time with her family which includes 4 children and 4 grandchildren.

 Kari L Zinkovich, Certified Nurse-Midwife and board certified Women’s Health Nurse Practitioner, joined Women’s Health Care in January of 2016.
 Kari comes to the practice with 5 years of nursing experience from Bayfront Baby Place as a Labor and Delivery RN.
 She was born and raised in Florida, and has lived in the Tampa/St. Petersburg area for the past 10 years.
 Kari received her Bachelors of Science in Nursing from the University of Tampa where she was a four year varsity softball player.
 She continued her education at Georgetown University where she graduated with a Masters of Science in Nursing.
-While in school, Kari completed her clinical hours with the Women’s Health Care group and when asked, the other midwives described Kari as, “kind, compassionate, eager, and fun loving.”
-Kari currently lives in St. Petersburg with her fiancé and pup Maddox.
-A fun fact about Kari is that her and her fiancé were both left handed pitchers in college.
-In her free time Kari enjoys attending Rays Baseball games, playing sports, country music concerts, and kayaking.
+While in school, Kari completed her clinical hours with the Women’s Health Care group and when asked, the other midwives described Kari as, “kind, compassionate, eager, and fun-loving.”
+Kari currently lives in St. Petersburg with her husband and pup, Maddox.
+A fun fact about Kari is that her and her husband were both left handed pitchers in college.
+In her free time, Kari enjoys attending Rays Baseball games, playing sports, country music concerts, and kayaking.
 As a nurse she developed her love for helping women and had the desire to learn more.
 Kari’s passion is to care for women throughout the lifespan and when asked what her favorite midwifery quote was she replied, “My life as a midwife is about being an ordinary woman who witnesses everyday miracles.”

 Rose Melvin, CNM grew up in Virginia and became a RN in 2005, and started working in Labor and Delivery shortly after.
 In 2014, she graduated from Frontier Nursing University with her Masters Degree in Nursing and became a Certified Nurse Midwife.
 She escaped the snow and cold to move to Florida in late 2014 and has been working as a full scope CNM since then, most recently in Brooksville, FL before joining Women’s Health Center in November 2016.
 Rose provides gynecologic and obstetric care, including pap smears, contraception, STI screening and prenatal care including labor and delivery.
 Her professional interests include patient education, contraception, and providing a family centered birth experience.
 When not at work spends her free time knitting, playing board games, and enjoying all that Tampa Bay has to offer.